bitbot-irc/bitbot/docs/help/git_webhooks.md

 you may change the API port if you wish.

-2. restart the bot or send it a `SIGUSR1` signal
+2. restart the bot or send it a `SIGHUP` signal

 3. enable the REST API by `!config bot rest-api on`